detro/detro.github.io/_posts/2014-02-23-phonebooth-on-mount-sinai.md

 Moses> <em>Mmm...
 OK.
 Whatever.
 Can I speak with him?</em>

-Secretary> <em>Is is actually very busy.
+Secretary> <em>He is actually very busy.
 He hates being interrupted when he is testing new religious scenarios.</em>

 Moses> <em>It will only take a minute!</em>